I will be joining Purdue University as an Assistant Professor of Computer Science starting in January 2018!

 Zerocash: privacy-preserving decentralized anonymous payment system

-Christina Garman is a fifth year Ph.D. student at Johns Hopkins University (JHU).
-Her current research interests are in cryptography, cryptographic implementations, and privacy.
+Christina Garman is a sixth year Ph.D. student at Johns Hopkins University (JHU) and expects to graduate in May 2017.
+Her research interests focus largely on practical and applied cryptography.
+More specifically, her work has focused on the security of deployed cryptographic systems from all aspects, including the evaluation of real systems, improving the tools that we have to design and create them, and actually creating real, deployable systems.
 Some of her recent work has been on the weaknesses of RC4 in TLS, cryptographic automation, decentralized anonymous e-cash, and decentralized anonymous credentials.
 She is also one of the co-founders of ZCash, a startup building a cryptocurrency based on Zerocash.
 A copy of her CV can be found here [PDF].